-Current Show: The brand new hit stage musical Kinky Boots, which transferred here from New York's Broadway.
+Current Show: The brand new hit stage musical Waitress, which transferred here from New York's Broadway.

 The late 1990s were seen out at the Adelphi Theatre by a revised revival of Noel Gay's 'Lambeth Walk' musical Me and My Girl - the originally production had been a huge hit running in London for over 2,200 at various West End theatres between 1937 and 1950 - but this new production, with a revised book by Stephen Fry and with extra Noel Gay songs added in from his other shows, opened here in February 1985 and run for an amazing eight years before closing in early 1993.